 Giovanni Moran is a fine art, fashion, and portraiture artist.
-He was born in 1988 of September and was born and raised in Los Angeles, California.
+He was born and raised in Los Angeles, California.

 Entirely self-taught, (doing so in a short period of five years) Giovanni focused on his photography career, with a main focus on fashion photography.
 In this short period of time, he has established a style as well as a name for himself and has been published in many reputable magazines.
 This doesn’t come as a surprise to me after hearing how much value Giovanni places on inspiration.
 He is inspired by life-experiences, dreams, fantasies and beauty.
 When listening to Giovanni explain how important the relationship between artist and inspiration can be, I actually teared up.